syxdevcode/syxdevcode.github.io/source/_posts/Jenkins-WebDeploy发布IIS站点.md

 # TurnOn-Backups -On $false  # 关闭备份
 # Changes default global backup behavior to enabled
 Configure-Backups -Enabled $true # 启用全局备份
-# Changes default backup behavior for site "二方审核api-新版" to enabled
+# Changes default backup behavior for site "mywebsite" to enabled
 Configure-Backups -SiteName "$website" -Enabled $true
 # Changes the path of where backups are stored to a sibling directory named "siteName_snapshots".
 # For more information about path variables, see the "backupPath" attribute in the section